mongodb/docs-cluster-to-cluster-sync/source/includes/fact-older-version-limitations.rst

   enable the ``reversible`` option in the :ref:`/start <c2c-api-start>` request.

 - You can't enable the ``enableUserWriteBlocking`` option in the ``/start`` request.
+Ensure that no writes are made to the source or destination cluster during the migration.

 - You can't enable the ``createSupportingIndexes`` :ref:`sharding parameter
   <c2c-api-start-sharding>`.
+Instead, create an index to support your shard key
+  on the source cluster.

-- Indexes with inconsistent specs or that are missing on some shards are not supported.
+- If there are any indexes with inconsistent specs or that are missing ``mongosync`` returns an error.
 To check for index inconsistencies, see :ref:`manage-indexes-find-inconsistent-indexes`.

 - For source clusters running MongoDB 4.4, :ref:`SRV connection strings